zDreamiii/SurvivalUtils/README.md

 This is a Quality of Life Plugin for Minecraft 1.21+ that adds useful commands to improve gameplay.

 ## Overview
-Currently, there are 5 commands available:
+Currently, there are 6 commands available:

 - `/heal` — Restores your health to full.
 - `/feed` — Fills your hunger bar completely.
 - `/repair` — Repairs the item you’re holding.
-- `/craft` — Opens the crafting table.
+- `/craft` — Opens a crafting table.
+- `/anvil` — Opens an Anvil.
 - `/gamemode <0-3|name>` — Changes your game mode using the classic Minecraft numbers (0 = Survival, 1 = Creative, 2 = Adventure, 3 = Spectator) or the usual game mode names.
-  *This command brings back the original numeric way to switch game modes!*
+- Configurable cooldowns for commands (adjustable in config.yml)

 ## Installation
 1. Download the latest release from the Releases section.